BVBeeks Youth Scholarship Program

 This is a 2 year program that is basically broken down into 3 steps:

-- Sept - April is a series of monthly classroom sessions & field trips designed to give the apprentices a solid foundation and understanding into the art of beekeeping.
+- August through July is a series of monthly classroom sessions & field trips designed to give the apprentices a solid foundation and understanding into the art of beekeeping.
 During this phase each student will receive a book on beginning beekeeping and use of protective beekeeping clothing as needed.

 - Approximately sometime in April the participants who have completed Phase 1 will be awarded their own complete beehive.
 They will be assigned a mentor who will guide them through the process of becoming a beekeeper, helping them manage their new hive through the first "bee year" (April - March of the following year).